NativeScript/docs-v7/start/ns-setup-installer.md

 ## Installation

-Install the latest version of NativeScript CLI and its missing prerequisites for Windows OS via executible installer.
+Install the latest version of NativeScript CLI and its missing prerequisites for Windows OS via an executable installer.

 ### Prerequisites